 Tracy Arm Fjord: Home to the North and South Sawyer Glaciers, this narrow fjord is a tight fit for today’s large, modern cruise ships.
 But the amazing glacier views make it well worth the trip.

-Excursions in Alaska can tend to be pricy, but they are worth every penny as you’ll likely experience things you’ve never seen in your life.
+Excursions in Alaska can be pricey, but they are worth every penny as you’ll likely experience things you’ve never seen in your life.